kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 You can read more in the [go CEL docs](https://pkg.go.dev/github.com/kubewarden/policies/internal/cel/library#Kubernetes) of the policy.

-As an example, the following CEL code returns the `nginx` Pod and with only its `metadata.labels` field:
+As an example, the following CEL code returns the `nginx` Pod with only its `metadata.labels` field:

 ```cel